raganwald-deprecated/homoiconic/2013/02/prototypes.md

 ### javascript has prototypes

 What about prototypes?
 Well, again JavaScript differs from a "classical" system like Ruby.
 In Ruby, classes are objects, but they're special objects.
-For example, here are the methods associated with the Ruby class `String`:
+For example, here are some of the methods associated with the Ruby class `String`:

     String.methods
       #=> [:try_convert, :allocate, :new, :superclass, :freeze, :===, :==,